Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/TextPic.md

 It can also place Images within blocks of Text by adding Icons to the Icon List with a Name, then instances of that name will be replaced with that Image (careful what name you use :D)

-Simply add a new TextPic to the scene using "*UI / Extensions / TextPic*" in the Editor "*GameObject*" menu.
+Simply add a new TextPic to the scene using:

+"*GameObject -> UI -> Extensions -> Controls -> TextPic*"

+Alternatively, add the component to an existing GameObject using:

+"*Add Component -> UI -> Extensions -> TextPic*"

-It is also available as a Game Component menu in "*UI / Extensions / TextPic*".
-You have to remove any existing Text components first, else Unity will warn you.
+Note: You have to remove any existing Text components first, else Unity will warn you.

 Additionally, if you want configure hyperlink highlighting colours, simply add a "*Selectable*" component to the same GameObject as the TextPic control and configure it.